Meg Lee Chin: Early life

-Meg Lee Chin was born on 16 March 1960 in Taipei, Taiwan, to a US Air Force electronics engineer and a Taiwanese mother.
+Meg Lee Chin, whose real name is Margaret O'Leary, was born on 16 March 1960 in Taipei, Taiwan, to a US Air Force electronics engineer and a Taiwanese mother.
 She worked as a sound engineer while studying experimental art and video production at San Francisco State University, forming her first band, Felix Natural, during the early 1980s.
 Chin went on to co-found the short-lived Teknofear with Lunachicks drummer Becky Wreck and Swans guitarist Joe Goldring; frustrated with American life, she spent the late 1980s living in London, and eventually formed the all-female band Crunch.

-She has been recording since her college days in San Francisco, when she recorded Faith No More's first demo on her 4-track, which featured Courtney Love on vocals.
+She has been producing since her college days in San Francisco, when she produced Faith No More's first demo on her 4-track.
+At the time, the band featured Courtney Love on vocals.

 In 1990, her home-produced music video entitled "The Ocean" was featured on MTV Europe's regular rotation.
 It may have been the first MTV Europe music video to be home-produced in super8 and transferred to video on a budget of £200.
 When asked by the producer how she managed to create a £200 video which was in his opinion "better than Duran Duran's £200,000 videos", Chin simply replied, "I've got pretty good taste".
 The video was later featured in an Institute of Contemporary Arts festival of film shorts.